vlabella/GLE/README.md

 ### options that control the build

- * CMAKE_INSTALL_PREFIX - set this to a different install location than the default on your system
+ * CMAKE_INSTALL_PREFIX - set this to a different location than the default on your system.
- * USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes /MT instead of /MD.
-You must also set Boost_USE_STATIC_RUNTIME=ON and have all other libraries built with /MT as well
+ * USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes: /MT instead of /MD.
+Also set Boost_USE_STATIC_RUNTIME=ON and have all other libraries built with /MT as well.

 ### Creating packages with cpack

 cpack can be utilized to create distributable pacakges.
-These pacakges shdoul be considered preliminary and experimental at this time since the manual and library of GLE routines are not included and thus GLE will not be complete.
+These pacakges should be considered preliminary at this time since the manual and library of GLE routines are not included and the GLE package will not be complete.

 	cd build & cpack -G "WIX;NSIS;ZIP"